-The Department of State, Division of Historical Resources, provides State and Federal funds for historic preservation.
-The purpose of this program is to provide funding to assist local, regional and state-wide efforts to preserve significant historic and archaeological resources, and to promote knowledge and appreciation of the history of Florida.
+The Department of State, Division of Historical Resources, provides state funds for historic preservation.
+The purpose of this program is to provide funding to assist major local, regional and state-wide efforts to preserve significant historic and archaeological resources, to assist major archaeological excavations or research projects, and assist in the development and fabrication of major museum exhibits that will promote knowledge and appreciation of the history of Florida.
 The program does not fund operational support for historic preservation organizations.
 This program provides historic preservation grants on a competitive basis.
 The Legislature determines the amount appropriated annually for the program, and funding for all eligible applications is not guaranteed.
-These guidelines are supported under section 267.0617, Florida Statutes, and incorporated by reference into Rule 1A-39.001, Florida Administrative Code, and they detail the policies and requirements for the application and administration of the Small Matching program grants.
+These guidelines are supported under section 267.0617, Florida Statutes, and incorporated by reference into Rule 1A-39.001, Florida Administrative Code, and they detail the policies and requirements for the application and administration of the Special Category program grants.